 Where the design community meets.

-Developer Joined almost 7 years ago
+Developer Joined over 7 years ago

 Roth IRA through Vanguard, 401k through my employer, and trying out Acorns now as well, which seems to be similar to Qapital.

 A lot of people, especially younger people, do not adequately prepare for retirement.
 If you can afford to start young, you should, even if you can't max out Roth contributions, for example, something is better than nothing at all.